movestore/Filter-Unrealistic-Values/README.md

 Github repository: *github.com/movestore/Filter-Unrealistic-Values*

 ## Description
-Filters your data according to a selected attribute and unrealistic value threshold and sets the attribute to a value that you set (or NULL) or deletes the complete events (localisations) for not being included in further analyses.
+Filters/Adapts your data according to a selected attribute and unrealistic value threshold and sets the attribute to a value that you set (or NULL) or deletes the complete events (localisations) for not being included in further analyses.

 ## Documentation
 For some calculations, unrealistic values of attributes make results less meaningfull.
 This App is meant to clean the data before, either (1) allowing to set attributes with unrealistic values to a user specified value, a mean or median value or NULL (= NA (not available), thus being excuded from average/duration etc. calcualtions) or (2) deleting complete events with unrealistic attribute values (set with parameter `delete`).